top of page

 Search

-In spring of youth, I met a girl
+When I was twelve, I met a girl

-With chestnut hair, and flowing curls.
+With cherry smiles and chocolate curls.

 She filled my world with butterflies,

-I shivered when I chanced her eyes;
+I tingled when I caught her eyes;

 And never did my lips once part